Hitler Nababan: Reactions

 Following the incident, the chairwoman of the Democratic Party in Karawang, Cellica Nurrachadiana, apologized on behalf of the party.
 In a press conference, she also stated that the party is still discussing whether it should impose sanctions on Hitler.
 Hitler himself stated that he was prepared to receive any kind of sanctions from the party, including being recalled from the council.

 The secretary general of the Democratic Party, Agus Hermanto, stated that Hitler's actions do not represent the Democratic Party as a whole.
 He also urged other Democratic Party cadres and members to not spread memes that could potentially insult constituents.

 Meanwhile, the Islamic Defenders Front stated that Hitler's acts were intolerable.
 The chairman of the judicial assistance body of the Islamic Defenders Front, Sugito Atmo Prawiro, stated that "Hitler has acted outrageously by insulting clerics, habibs, and Amien Rais".
 The National Mandate Party stated that the party was not angry with Hitler's act.
 The Deputy Chairman of the Honorary Council of the National Mandate Party, Drajad Wibowo, stated that Amien Rais "would probably laugh if he saw the meme".

-2019 election
+Later career

-Hitler was nominated by the Democratic Party for the Karawang 6 constituency in the 2019 Indonesian general election.
+Hitler was nominated by the Democratic Party for the Karawang 6 electoral district in the 2019 Indonesian general election.
 Although his party managed to obtain two seats from the constituency, Hitler himself did not win any seats.

+Hitler was elected as the 3rd Deputy Secretary of the Karawang branch of the Democratic Party in 2018 and served until 2023.
+In the 2024 election, he was nominated by the party for a seat at the West Java Regional House of Representatives from the West Java 10 electoral district, which includes Karawang and Purwakarta.
+He received 21,408 votes and lost to Sabil Akbar from his own party.